APNewsBreak: 80,000 people died of flu last winter in US

 Last fall and winter, the U.S. went through one of the most severe flu seasons in recent memory.
 It was driven by a kind of flu that tends to put more people in the hospital and cause more deaths, particularly among young children and the elderly.

-The season peaked in early February.
-It was mostly over by the end of March, although some flu continued to circulate.
+The season peaked in early February and it was mostly over by the end of March.

 "I'd like to see more people get vaccinated," Redfield told the AP at an event in New York.
 "We lost 80,000 people last year to the flu."